brianlongnguyen/analytics-ai-portfolio/README.md

 ## Overview

-This portfolio focuses on **prescriptive and decision-centric analytics** — where uncertainty, constraints, and asymmetric risk shape outcomes more than point predictions.
+This portfolio demonstrates how **AI and analytics** support operational and strategic decisions — where uncertainty, constraints, and asymmetric risk shape outcomes more than point predictions.

 Rather than optimizing metrics in isolation, the projects below emphasize how decisions should be structured when:
 - information is incomplete,